Golf Tutorials

 On-Course Strategy: How to Adjust Your Game

-Once you’re properly geared up, success in the rain comes down to adjusting your expectations and your strategy.
+Once you’re properly geared up, success in the rain comes down to adjusting your expectations and strategy.
 The course plays differently, the ball reacts differently, and you need to adapt.

 From the Tee